 Introduction

 Food is an important source for health sustenance and the safety of the food is the prime aim of everyone.
 Koryo-dabrah et al. (2021) state that people have the fundamental right to healthy food.
 The total number of people who consume street food is over 2.5 billion (Kamboj et al., 2020) and it is a major source of cooked food for the masses in most developing countries (Addo-Tham et al., 2020).
 However, these foods we eat as humans, travel along a chain of supply and the safety, security and factors have become issues of concern (Kamboj et al., 2020).
 Critical to this food supply chain is the street food that is developing faster in Africa (Rakha et al., 2022; Wegerif, 2024).
 The call for concern for street food are due to: less regulation of the industry, locational factors of the practitioners, the practitioners’ knowledge in handling food and the scene or the environment created around the food.
 Globally, over 2.5 billion people patronise street food on daily basis (Mohammed & Shehasen, 2020).
 Meanwhile, in sub-Saharan Africa, food safety threat affects over one billion people (Arias-Granada et al., 2021).
 The world is at a crossroad in the face of recent pandemic and issues of health have become topical.
-The food we eat is at the center of such discussions.
+Food is at the center of the discussions.
 Food and its nutritional requirements, food safety and hygienic practices in addition to the scene created around the food as well as its security are certification of food as healthy for consumption (Kamboj et al., 2020; Ma et al., 2019).
 UNICEF (2024) indicated: hunger, food insecurity and unhealthy diets are fundamental to public health challenges worldwide including malnutrition and non-communicable diseases.
 Again, food safety and security and hygiene practices involve stages and all hands-on-deck approach to ensure healthy food is an answer.

 According to Kamboj et al. (2020) and Elsahoryi et al. (2024) food safety, nutritional security and food hygiene are part of the food processing channel and forms part of the global food supply chain.
 They indicated that, right form slaughtering or harvesting, processing, storage, distribution, transportation and preparation, the safety of the foods are pivotal.
 Street food, sold on streets, at festivals (Ceyhun Sezgin & Şanlıer, 2016) is a global phenomenon with many names attached to it: “street catering”, “the informant food sector”, “eating out”, “popular catering” or “food outside the home” (Guy et al., 2021) with varied nutritional value and safety characteristics (Abrahale et al., 2019; Islam et al., 2023).
 The street food vendors are either stationary at one place or most of them too are itinerants (Privitera & Nesci, 2015).
 The way and manner street food vendors serve the public especially in developing countries is a source of concern.
 Although street food vendors serve large population both in urban and rural areas (Abrahale et al., 2019), they are often criticized over high level of food contamination due to the places they sell their products, and the substandard hygiene practices they put in place right from the preparation of the foods to the street for selling (Ceyhun Sezgin & Şanlıer, 2016).
 However, it is worth noting that, not all street foods are bad (Aduah et al., 2021).